 - to make recommendations to the Executive Committee regarding the operation and administration of the investment portfolio.

-With the exception of the Treasurer, who is a liaison member of the Committee on Investment and Audit, no person directly involved in managing the financial affairs of the Society may be involved in oversight of the annual audit process.
+Except for the Treasurer, who is a liaison member of the Committee on Investment and Audit, no person directly involved in managing the financial affairs of the Society may be involved in oversight of the annual audit process.

 - Understand how the management presents financial information.

 - Review significant accounting and financial reporting issues that are identified by ASH’s external auditors and understand the impact of these issues on the financial statements.